bobthecomputer/crroadtouc/README.md

 - Recommend an upgrade order by computing ROI for each card
 - Track trophy goals and display earned badges
 - Monitor temporary event performance with a dedicated Events tab
+- Log daily trophy count and win rate in a Progress tab

 ## Running Tests